Consumer Medicine Information

 vaginal thrush - sore and itchy vagina and/or discharge

-Tell your doctor immediately or go to Accident and Emergency at the nearest hospital if you notice any of the following:
+Tell your doctor as soon as possible if you notice any of the following:

 watery and severe diarrhoea, which may also be bloody